- PhD: University of Cambridge

 (with Ying Bai).
 The Review of Economics and Statistics 93 (3): 970-981, 2011.

-Kung is elected as a member of the executive committee of the Association of Comparative Economics and serves on the editorial board of the Journal of Comparative Economics.
+Kung is elected as a member of the executive committee of the Association of Comparative Economics and serves on the editorial board of the Journal of Comparative Economics and Explorations in Economic History.